Keeping people safe is everyone's business and should be at the heart of what we do.

 As thousands of people volunteer to help their communities, organisations move to deliver their services online quickly, and trustees and leaders of charities are faced with challenges that just a few weeks ago would have been unthinkable, safeguarding needs to remain at the heart of our collective response.

 We have created easy to read factsheets for the sector, designed as brief introductions to the subject matter with links showing where to get further information for people and organisations who are new to safeguarding and having to respond quickly whilst facing enormous challenges.
-We will be creating more as required.

 - Safeguarding for volunteers

 - Writing safeguarding children policies and procedures

 Digisafe is a step-by-step digital safeguarding guide for charities designing new services or taking existing ones online.